 Find out who is passing on the cut and by how much in RateCity’s live rate cut list

 Source: RateCity.com.au.
 Assumes an owner occupier paying principal and interest over 30 years.
-This scenario is based on the current average rate of 3.73 per cent.
+This scenario is based on a lender passing on the rate cut in full.

 - Call your bank and ask them whether they are cutting your rate, by how much and when.

 - Check what other lenders are offering.
 Even if your bank is passing on the cut, you might find a better deal from a competitor.

 - If your bank doesn’t pass on the cut in full, or you discover you’re paying too much, consider switching.
 The beauty of a variable home loan rate is that you’re well within your right to take your business elsewhere.